 CMRTs sent are logged electronically, and follow-up communications are performed if the supplier is unresponsive.

 CMRTs received are then subject to activities described in Section 9 to determine the country of origin of 3TG Minerals.

 Request for Information and Survey Responses

-Our overall survey response rate was 59% in 2017, compared to 57% in 2016, 53% in 2015 and 40% in 2014.
+Our overall survey response rate was 60% in 2018, compared to 59% in 2017.
 This is defined as Responses Received divided by Suppliers Surveyed.
 Suppliers Surveyed includes suppliers that we reasonably believe have the potential to provide Apogee with 3TG Minerals that are contained in our products and are necessary to the functionality or production of our products, but are not from scrap or recycled sources (In-Scope Materials).
 Responses Received describes the number of suppliers that completed the smelter list portion of the CMRT form, but may not have yet identified all the SORs in their supply chain.

 Most CMRTs received were provided at a company or divisional level scope, rather than a product-level scope specific to the materials and components we purchase.
 As such, Apogee was unable to identify the specific SORs in our supply chain and the countries of origin of the 3TG Minerals.

 OECD Step One: Establish Strong Company Management Systems